Grey Brydges, 5th Baron Chandos of Sudeley1

 by Anthony van Dyck 2

-Charlotte de la Trémoille was the daughter of Claude de la Trémoille, Duc de Thouars and Charlotte von Nassau-Dillenburg.1,3 She married James Stanley, 7th Earl of Derby, son of William Stanley, 6th Earl of Derby and Lady Elizabeth de Vere, on 26 June 1626.3 She died on 21 March 1663/64.3
+Charlotte de la Trémoille was born in 1599.2 She was the daughter of Claude de la Trémoille, Duc de Thouars and Charlotte von Nassau-Dillenburg.1,3 She married James Stanley, 7th Earl of Derby, son of William Stanley, 6th Earl of Derby and Lady Elizabeth de Vere, on 26 June 1626.3 She died on 21 March 1663/64.3

 Her married name became Stanley.
-As a result of her marriage, Charlotte de la Trémoille was styled as Countess of Derby on 29 September 1642.
+After her marriage, Charlotte de la Trémoille was styled as Countess of Derby on 29 September 1642.
 In 1644 she defended Lathom House against Parliamentary troops.3 In 1646 she again defended Lathom House.3

 Children of Charlotte de la Trémoille and James Stanley, 7th Earl of Derby